 Motorola has rolled out Android Marshmallow update for Moto X 2nd Gen (Moto X 2014) and Moto X Style in a few regions.
-The Android Marshmallow update for Moto X (Moto X 2014, Moto X Style and Moto X Pure edition) will be available in almost all regions by the end of 2015.
+The update for Moto X (Moto X 2015, Moto X 2014, Moto X Style and Moto X Pure Edition) will be available in almost all regions by the end of 2015.

 This post will help you understand the new features in Android Marshmallow update for Moto X (Moto X 2014, Moto X Style and Moto X Pure edition).

 For more guides on Android Marshmallow 6.0, please check this Android Marshmallow guide page.

 1. Doze mode: you will get longer battery life for your Moto X

 One of the noteworthy new features in Android Marshmallow update for Moto X is the new doze mode.

 Doze mode helps to preserve the battery life of your Moto X automatically when it is not being used.

 When your Moto X is stationary, not charging and not in use for a long period of time, Doze mode shuts down unnecessary background processes automatically.
 This can increase the standby time of your Moto X substantially.